onpremisys/onpremisys.github.io/_posts/2019-06-24-storage-balancing-for-hyper-v.markdown

 ---
 Although Hyper-V works flawlessly for our needs.
 We are still missing out on some features which VMWare has had since 2011.
 One of which is [Storage DRS](https://kb.vmware.com/s/article/2149938).
 It's a feature that allows you to balance the storage usage over several datastores.

 With Storage DRS missing we need to manually move VM storage to lesser occupied cluster shared volumes.
 That's something I would rather automate.
 Luckily [Yusuf Ozturk](http://www.yusufozturk.info/windows-server/hyper-v-storage-drs-start-vmstorageoptimization.html) made a very nice Powershell script to do exactly that.
 The script was somewhat outdated, but still elegant.
-With some minor editing on my side I could get to run on our Windows Server 2016 Hyper-V cluster and had immediate success.
+With some minor editing on my side I got it to run on our Windows Server 2016 Hyper-V cluster and had immediate success.

 ![Hyper-V storage balancing result graph](/assets/images/hyper-v-storage-balancing-result-graph.png)

 As you can see in the graph the lines are slowly coming to the same level once the script nears it's completion.
-I would love Microsoft to add this natively to fail-over cluster manager but in the meanwhile this script will save the day.
+I would love for Microsoft to add this natively to fail-over cluster manager.
+But for now this script will suffice.

 Here is the complete script: